A DNN Framework for Learning Lagrangian Drift With Uncertainty: Data

-As discussed in Section~\ref{sec:previous-work}, introducing random behaviour into the modelling of Lagrangian drift serves the purpose of accounting for uncertainty within the data or drift process.
-Thus, we generate trajectories whose drifts are probabilistically defined by some chosen source of randomness.
-Our probabilistic trajectories represent a particle's position as a probability distribution rather than a single point.
-We approximate this distribution by advecting $N_P$ particles, where we empirically decide $N_P=10,000$ as being sufficient for approximating the distribution.
-To demonstrate our framework, we randomly perturb the initial position of each particle within a 5 km radius\footnote{If this results in particles to lie outside of the ocean's domain then we discard them, and hence the actual number of particles may be less than $N_P$.}.
+As discussed in Section~\ref{sec:previous-work-uncertainty}, introducing random behaviour into the modelling of Lagrangian drift serves the purpose of accounting for uncertainty within the data or drift process.
+Thus, we can estimate the probabilistic nature of the drift conditioned by the underlying uncertainty by sampling many ($N_P$) trajectories that draw from the random distribution.
+To demonstrate our framework, we sample trajectories whose initial positions draw from a uniform random distribution within a 5 km radius\footnote{If this results in particles to lie outside of the ocean's domain then we discard them, and hence the actual number of particles may be less than $N_P$.}.
 This choice of randomness is motivated by being simplistic and efficient, as it allows for the advection process to remain completely deterministic.
+For this type of uncertainty, we empirically observe $N_P$=10,000 as being sufficient for approximating the distribution.
 In practice, our methodology could be applied to any desired source of randomness such as perturbations in a drifting particle's velocity or position.